Reality Check: What would 'no Brexit deal' look like?

 Again, much would then depend on how long both sides have had to prepare for this.

 The consequences of 'no deal' would affect almost every aspect of life, and it is impossible to say exactly how events would unfold.
-Here are a few examples:
+But here are a few examples:

 Money: With no agreement in place, according to a House of Lords report there would be no legal obligation for the UK to make any payment as part of a financial settlement.